Jalmeida1994/IPM_Prototype_TriPlanner/README.md

 The goal of `TriPlaner` is to create a platform to streamline the process of creating travel plans.
 ### CAUTION
 All HTML is hardcoded and does not have a dynamic backend.
-It´s just a __prototype__
+It's just a __prototype__
 ## Code Structure

 * __carousel-slider.html__  - Home screen for signed users.